 Income taxes are accounted for under the asset and liability method.
 Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases and operating loss and tax credit carry forwards.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
 We recognize the effect of income tax positions only if those positions are more likely than not of being sustained.
 Recognized income tax positions are measured at the largest amount that is greater than 50% likely of being realized.
 Changes in recognition or measurement are reflected in the period in which the change in judgment occurs.
-We record interest related to unrecognized tax benefits in interest expense and benalties in general and administrative expenses.
+We recognized tax benefits in interest expense and penalties in general and administrative expenses.

 Uncertainties exist with respect to how the current income tax law in the PRC applies to our overall operations, and more specifically, with regard to tax residency status.
 The Enterprise Income Tax Law includes a provision specifying that legal entities organized outside the PRC are considered residents for Chinese income tax purposes if the place of effective management or control is within the PRC.
 The implementation rules to the Enterprise Income Tax Law provide that non-resident legal entities are considered PRC residents if substantial and overall management and control over the manufacturing and business operations, personnel, accounting, properties, etc., occurs within the PRC.
-Despite the present uncertainties resulting from the limited PRC tax guidance on the issue, we do not believe that the legal entities organized outside the PRC should be treated as residents for Enterprise Income Tax Law purposes.
-If the PRC tax authorities subsequently determine that we and our subsidiaries registered outside the PRC income tax at a rate of 25%.
+Despite the present uncertainties resulting from the limited PRC tax guidance on the lisue, we do not believe that the legal entities organized outside the PRC should be treated as residents for Enterprise Income Tax Law purposes.
+If the PRC tax authorities subsequently determine that we and our subsidiaries registered outside the PRC will be subject to the PRC income tax at a rate of 25%.

 If we were to be non-resident for PRC tax purposes, dividends paid to us from profits earned by the PRC subsidiaries after January 1, 2008 would be subject to a withholding tax.
-The PRC Corporate Income Tax, or CIT law, and its relevant regulations impose a withholding tax at 10%, unless reduced by a tax treaty or agreement, for dividends distributed by a PRC-resident enterprise to its non-PRC-resident corporate investor for earnings generated beginning on January 1, 2008.
-Undistributed earnings generated prior to January 1, 2008 are exempt from such withholding tax.
-We have not recognized any deferred tax liability for the undistributed earnings of the PRC-resident enterprise as of December 31, 2014 and 2015, as we plan to permanently reinvest these earnings in the PRC.
+The PRC Corporate Income Tax, or CIT law, and its relevant regulations impose a withholding tax at 10%, unless reduced by a tax treaty or agreement, for dividends distributed by a PRC-resident enterprise to its non-PRC-resident tax inholding tax.
+The PRC comparison of the PRC-resident enterprise as of December 31, 2014 and 2015, as we plan to permanently reinvest these earnings in the PRC.
 See "Risk Factors-Risks Related to Doing Business in the People's Republic of China-Dividends payable to our foreign investors and gains on the sale of our ADSs or ordinary shares by our foreign investors may become subject to PRC tax" and "-We and our shareholders face uncertainties with respect to indirect transfers of equity interests in PRC resident enterprises or other assets attributed to a Chinese establishment of a non-Chinese company, or immovable properties located in China owned by non-Chinese companies."